Protect devices with Microsoft Intune

 Intune lets you integrate with Windows Hello for Business which is an alternative sign-in method for Windows 10 and later that uses Active Directory, or an Azure Active Directory account to replace a password, smart card, or virtual smart card.

-Bypass Activation Lock on iOS devices
+Disable Activation Lock on iOS devices

 Learn about mobile threat defense